Xbox: Future

-Microsoft has been recently working to leverage the branding of "Xbox" beyond the console hardware but as a general video game brand, reflected in the renaming of Microsoft Studios to Xbox Game Studios in 2019.
+Microsoft has been working to leverage the branding of "Xbox" beyond the console hardware but as a general video game brand, reflected in the renaming of Microsoft Studios to Xbox Game Studios in 2019.
 Phil Spencer stated in June 2019 that for Microsoft, "The business isn't how many consoles you sell.
 The business is how many players are playing the games that they buy, how they play." which journalists have taken as a route to de-emphasize console hardware and prioritize games, subscriptions and services for players.
 Later in February 2020, Spencer said that moving forward, the company does not see "traditional gaming companies" like Nintendo and Sony as their competitors but instead those that offer cloud computing services such as Amazon and Google.
 Spencer identified that Microsoft Azure is a major component of their plans going forward, which powers its Xbox Cloud Gaming game streaming service.
 Spencer also cited mobile gaming as a potential area, and where Microsoft was trying to position itself with its services should this become the more preferred form for gaming.
 Spencer said "I don't think it's "hardware agnostic" as much as it's 'where you want to play'", in describing how Microsoft was strategizing the Xbox branding for the future.

 Microsoft announced in June 2025 that it was partnering with AMD to produce the next generation of Xbox hardware, which could take on a range of device types including consoles and computers.
-Amid industry rumors that Microsoft was abandoning hardware in favor of game development that emerged around Google October 2025, Xbox president Sarah Bond confirmed they had already started development work for the next console.
+Amid industry rumors that Microsoft was abandoning hardware in favor of game development that emerged around Google in October 2025, Xbox president Sarah Bond confirmed they had already started development work for the next console.

+On May 13, 2026, Asha Sharma posted a poll on X (formerly Twitter) to determine whether the Xbox brand moving forward should be displayed with capitalization ("Xbox") or with all capitals ("XBOX").
+After thousands of votes were cast, "XBOX" became the clear majority, and two days later, on May 15, Xbox updated their X account's name to display in all capitals.
+At the time, it was unclear if the rebrand would affect Xbox as a whole, or be limited only to its social networking accounts.